implse/Data_Structure_Python/README.md

 ## Heapify

-Convert an array to Heap.
+heapify: create a heap out of given array of elements.

 Input : an array usually unsorted, unordered.
 Output : an array that satisfies the heap property.

+Balancing a heap is done by sift-up or sift-down operations (swapping elements which are out of order)

 ## Heapsort

 Heap sort algorithm is a sorting technique that is based exclusively upon a binary heap data structure.
 It involves finding the largest (maximum) element, and sorting it at the end of an unsorted collection.

+Python has a heapq module that implements a priority queue using a binary heap.

 ## Graph